PostHog/posthog.com/contents/handbook/company/communication.md

 ## Video Calls

+PostHog uses [Zoom](https://zoom.us/) for video communications.
+Zoom also has useful plugins for Google Calendar and Slack which you may wish to use.

 1. Use video calls if you find yourself going back and forth in an issue/via email or over chat.
-Rule of thumb: if you have gone **back and forth 3 times**, it's time for a video call.
+Rule of thumb: if you have gone **back and forth 3 times**, it's probably time for a video call.
 1. Sometimes it's better to _not_ have a video call.
 Consider these tradeoffs:
    1. It is difficult (or impossible) to multi-task in a video call.